Social Science Consortium

 Discipline-Specific Admission Requirements

-The Social Science Consortium (SSC) is only available as a co-discipline option, not as a coordinating-unit discipline, and has no discipline-specific admission requirements.
-Recommendations for admission are made by a designated sub-committee of SSC doctoral faculty which reviews all applications.
-Newly admitted students are assigned an interim SSC faculty advisor, pending formation of their supervisory committee.
+The Social Science Consortium (SSC) is only available as a co-discipline option, not as a primary discipline, and has no discipline-specific admission requirements.
+It is the general policy of the SSC to admit all students who are admitted by their primary discipline.
+Newly admitted students are assigned to the SSC Coordinator as their faculty advisor, pending formation of their supervisory committee.

 Suggested Compatible Primary Disciplines